 The first award of the Victoria Cross for Australia was made in 2009 for action in Afghanistan.

-Ninety eight Australians have been awarded the Victoria Cross.
+Ninety nine Australians have been awarded the Victoria Cross.
 Ninety six Australians have been awarded the Imperial Victoria Cross and three Australians have been awarded the Victoria Cross for Australia.